-For a rare few, traveling to other countries as well as welcoming others into their own country is in their blood.
+For a rare few, traveling to other countries, as well as welcoming others into their own country, is in their blood.
 This is true for the Loire Valley based Martinez - Thyebaut family.

-Florence and Philippe Martinez
+Florence and Philippe Martinez (the parents)

 The dynasty starts with Florence and Philippe, Emilie’s parents who ran a wonderful B&B in a 15th century farmhouse near Chinon called Les Bournais.
 They shared their passion for the Loire Valley, as well as their kindness and joie de vivre, with all their guests.
 They are now newly retired and enjoying this chapter of their lives.

-Emilie & Guillaume Thyebaut
+Emilie & Guillaume Thyebaut (the daughter)

 Next of course is Emilie and Guillaume.
 Wanting to share the hidden beauties of France, they launched France Just For You in 2012 after extensively traveling themselves throughout France, as well as the world.
 The way they travel - getting off the beaten track and connecting with the locals – is at the heart of France Just For You.
-Those who have chosen to travel with us know the importance that Emilie and Guillaume place on the personalized, warm welcome our travelers receive every day while in France.

 We sat down with Vincent to learn more about him, and the idea behind his exciting new adventure.